 - Sexual intercourse: The second situation where Ghusl becomes obligatory for men and women is sexual intercourse.
 It should be noted here that, in order for Ghusl to become obligatory, it is not necessary to ejaculate.
 Mere penetration is enough to make Ghusl compulsory.

 - After Menses and Nifas: The third situation in which Ghusl becomes necessary to receive purity is when a woman completes her menses Nifas period.
 A woman has a menses period in 4 weeks and the nifas is the bleeding period after termination of pregnancy.

-- On Friday: Some jurists consider the Ghusl on Friday to be wajib while others consider it to be mandub.
+- On Friday: Some jurists consider the Ghusl on Friday to be wajib, while others consider it to be mandub.

 As far the question of how to perform Ghusl is concerned, the proper protocol as described by the Jurists is as follows: A person should have the intention to perform Ghusl, then he should clean his mouth and nose and finally start pouring water on his body in a way that not a single part of his/her body is dry.
-Please note that if a lady has to perform Ghusal and she has long and congested hairs, she does not need to make the water reach every part of the hair.
+Please note that if a lady has to perform Ghusal and she has long and congested hair, she does not need to make the water reach every part of the hair.

 Niyyat for Ghusal